CV Home

 Acknowledgments

-I would like to thank my supervisor Prof. Fedelucio Narducci and co-supervisor Dr. Dario Di Palma for their continuous support and guidance throughout this research.
+I would like to thank my supervisor Prof. Fedelucio Narducci and co-supervisors Dr. Dario Di Palma and Dr. Gaetano Rossiello for their continuous support and guidance throughout this research.